OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 090c285c0b97f748  device
 ```

-The <code>abd jdwp</code> command lists the process ids of all debuggable processes running on the connected device (i.e., processes hosting a JDWP transport).
+The <code>adb jdwp</code> command lists the process ids of all debuggable processes running on the connected device (i.e., processes hosting a JDWP transport).
 With the <code>adb forward</code> command, you can open a listening socket on your host machine and forward TCP connections to this socket to the JDWP transport of a chosen process.

 ```bash
 $ adb jdwp